jucaleb4/online-lqr/README.md

 ## Code structure
 For those who want to play with the optimization or models, head to the `/lqr` folder.

+The main file `run.py` is the place we input the tuning parameters.

 Codes pertaining to algorithms can be found in `po.py` (policy optimization) and `pe.py` (policy evaluation).

 Examples of our model can be found in `example_envs.py`, which calls `lqr_envs.py` under the hood.